andresilvapimentel/mutagen-explainer/README.md

 The Mutagen Explainer framework is highly versatile (coded in Google Colab), with options that can be further developed and optimized by the users: it can accept any user-defined datasets (or datasets available in any repository), can use different fingerprints, data splitters, cross-validation methods, and any classification model from DeepChem or sklearn library.

-There are two codes to analyze the data generated from BBBP Explainer: BBBP(0)_explainer.ipynb and BBBP(1)_explainer.ipynb
+There are two codes to analyze the data generated from:
 1) mutagenicity_lime_ExtraTrees.ipynb explains the substructures important to the Bursi Ames mutagenicity dataset;
 2) mutagenicity_lime_RandomForest.ipynb explains the substructures important to the Bursi Ames mutagenicity dataset;
 3) hansen_lime_ExtraTrees.ipynb explains the substructures important to the Hansen Ames mutagenicity dataset;